Bhubaneswar railway station

 Bhubaneswar Railway Station (BBS) serves Bhubaneswar, the capital of the Indian state of Odisha and it is the headquarters of the East Coast Railway zone of the Indian Railways.
 It comes under (NSG2) railway stations category of India.

 History

 During the period 1893 to 1896, 800 miles of East Coast State Railway was built and opened to traffic.
 It necessitated construction of some of the largest bridges across rivers like Brahmani, Kathajodi, Kuakhai and Birupa.

-Bhubaneswar to be developed as world class railway station.
+Those days Cuttack was the capital of Orissa and Bhubaneswar was a village, a tehsil under Puri district.
+Since it was a tehsil a station was built.
+Later when Bhubaneswar became state capital in 1970, the previously existing station was improved.
+In 2001 it was electrified and platform no. 3 & 4 were opened.

-New Bhubaneswar
+Major trains

-As Bhubaneswar railway station is getting saturated, a satellite passenger terminal is under construction at New Bhubaneswar (between Mancheswar and Barang).
-While Bhubaneswar railway station is located on the southern side of the city, New Bhubaneswar railway station would be located on the northern side.
+The train which originates from Bhubaneswar are :